Full-time: 4 years

 - Geology at Derby is ranked third for student satisfaction in The Complete University Guide 2019

-- Build a strong platform for success in your studies: the foundation year is invaluable if you are thinking of a career change, keen to explore a new subject area or lack the formal qualifications to embark on our honours degree straight away
+- Build a strong platform for success in your studies: the foundation year is invaluable if you are thinking of a career change or keen to explore a new subject area

-- Geology at Derby is ranked fifth nationally for student satisfaction with course, second for satisfaction with teaching and third for satisfaction with feedback according to the Guardian University Guide 2019
+- Geology at Derby is ranked in the Top 10 in the UK for student satisfaction with teaching and feedback, Guardian University Guide 2020

 - Gain the skills, knowledge and confidence you need to complete this academically challenging and stimulating honours degree in four years